-Melingui \textit{et al.} \cite{ref9} highlighted the importance of adaptive algorithms in mitigating negative impacts.
-Nonetheless, it has been noted that simply applying adaptive control laws is insufficient due to the dynamic characteristics of the robot model over time.
-An advanced adaptive control approach, referred to as the adaptive support vector regressor controller, was introduced in \cite{ref10} for the position control of a soft continuum robot.
-This method employed optimization learning techniques that yielded global solutions while ensuring compact regressor sizes, facilitating quicker convergence of the closed-loop system and reducing execution time.
-Additionally, an adaptive NN control system consisting of two subcontrollers for a bionic hand was described \cite{ref11}.
-The first subcontroller focused on the hand's kinematics through a distal supervised learning method, while the second addressed the kinetics using adaptive neural control.
-Collectively, these subcontrollers improved the assessment of the control architecture's stability and ensured the convergence of Cartesian errors.
-An adaptive controller strategy based on NNs for a soft robotic arm was presented in \cite{ref13}.
-The dynamic model of the arm was constructed by combining screw theory with Cosserat theory.
-The system also considered unmodeled dynamics, leading to the formulation of an adaptive NN controller that employed the back-stepping method in conjunction with a radial basis function NN.
+Melingui \textit{et al.} \cite{ref9} emphasized the necessity of implementing adaptive algorithms to address adverse effects.
+However, it has been also observed that merely employing adaptive control laws is inadequate due to the evolving nature of the robot model over time.
+An innovative adaptive control strategy known as the adaptive support vector regressor controller adopted for a position controller of a soft continuum robot was proposed in \cite{ref10}.
+The method utilized optimization learning techniques that provided global solutions while maintaining compact regressor sizes.
+These features enabled a faster convergence of the closed-loop system, consequently minimizing execution time.
+An adaptive NN control comprised of two subcontrollers developed for a bionic hand was presented in \cite{ref11}.
+The first subcontroller managed the kinematics of the hand through a distal supervised learning approach.
+In contrast, the second subcontroller managed the kinetics of the hand utilizing adaptive neural control.
+Together, these subcontrollers enhanced the evaluation of the control architecture's stability while guaranteeing the convergence of Cartesian errors.
+An NN based Adaptive controller strategy for a soft robotic arm was given in \cite{ref13}.
+The dynamics model of the arm was developed by integrating screw theory with Cosserat theory.
+Unmodeled dynamics within the system were taken into account, and an adaptive NN controller was formulated utilizing the back-stepping approach alongside a radial basis function NN.

-A thorough review of the literature concerning the development of soft continuum robots indicated that the current iteration of these robots encounters several challenges, such as insufficient kinematic and dynamic modeling approaches, ineffective control strategies, and higher computational demands.
-This study presents modeling techniques and control strategies utilized to create an adaptive neuro-controller for a soft wrist component integrated with a prosthetic hand, aiming for improved response times and decreased computational load.
-The organization of this paper is as follows: Section 2 provides an overview of the modeling methodologies employed.
-The MRAC strategy is presented in Section 3.
-Section 4 highlights the results from simulations and experiments.
-Lastly, Section 5 offers a conclusion to the study.
+A comprehensive literature review on the advancement of soft continuum robots has revealed that the existing generation of these robots faces multiple limitations, including inadequate kinematic and dynamic modeling techniques, suboptimal control schemes, and increased computational efforts.
+This paper outlines modelling methods and controller strategies employed to develop an adaptive neuro-controller for a soft wrist section attached to a prosthetic hand with faster response and reduced computational effort.